-Over 200 animals visit or live on the farm: giraffe, zebra, blue wildebeest, kudu, impala, red hartebeest, warthog, waterbuck, mountain reedbuck, bush pig, duiker, steenbuck, bushbuck, nyala, klipspringer, baboon and vervet monkey are seen regularly.
+Over 200 animals visit or live on the farm: giraffe, zebra, blue wildebeest, sable, kudu, impala, red hartebeest, warthog, waterbuck, mountain reedbuck, bush pig, duiker, steenbuck, bushbuck, nyala, klipspringer, baboon and vervet monkey are seen regularly.
 In addition, leopard, cheetah, serval, brown hyena, aardwolf, caracal, civet, genet, jackal, aardvark, porcupine, honey badger, night ape and pangolin occur but are seldom seen (See file on mammals).

 Game may be viewed on foot, by mountain bike or, by arrangement, on game drives with one of the owners.
 Guests may not use their own vehicles.